As millions of Americans struggle with increasingly stressful lives, some of them are turning to cannabis, specifically CBD, to ease their anxiety.

 Paradoxically, while many people look forward to that afterwork toke, other people report struggling with paranoia when they ingest psychoactive cannabis.
 This seems to happen often when they take more than they’re used to.
 Science suggests that CBD plays a key role in this seemingly paradoxical set of responses to the same substance.

 Bailey Rahn, a writer at the cannabis information site Leafly, reported that some cannabis users have successfully counteracted these feelings of paranoia by taking additional CBD oil.
-High CBD strains also seem to generally be less likely to induce paranoia, and are often sought out by anxiety sufferers in states with legal recreational or medicinal cannabis.
+Consumers of high CBD strains also report that they are less likely to induce paranoia.
+Anxiety sufferers in states with legal recreational or medicinal cannabis prize high CBD strains.
+And people in every state use CBD to help relieve anxiety, whether they take an oil, vape CBD, or even smoke hemp “joints.”

 “Cannabidiol balances the buzz and softens the euphoria — or, in some cases, the dysphoria — induced by THC, which, in concentrated form, can make people feel very loopy and weird,” wrote cannabis expert Martin A. Lee in his book “Smoke Signals,” in a passage quoted by Rahn.